swyxio/cli-cheatsheet/README.md

 - https://github.com/IndigoUnited/node-cross-spawn
 - https://www.npmjs.com/package/execa (recommended)

+Sometimes processes can spawn processes.
+This is troublesome for watch/reload features.
+Kill them all with [`tree-kill`](https://www.npmjs.com/package/tree-kill)

 You'll probably also use these in conjunction with port monitors (e.g. the process you're working with opens a port, like CRA for [Netlify Dev](https://github.com/netlify/netlify-dev-plugin/)):

 - https://github.com/Rich-Harris/port-authority#readme